thomasjpfan/pydata2018_dc_skorch/presentation.md

 1. Scikit-Learn compatible neural network library that wraps PyTorch.
 2. Abstracts away the training loop.
-3. Reduces the amount of boilerplate code.
+3. Reduces the amount of boilerplate code with callbacks.

 ---